-Desmoplastic small round cell tumor (DSRCT), a rare type of soft tissue sarcoma, is an aggressive tumor that typically occurs in the abdomen and pelvis of an adolescent or young adult.
+Desmoplastic small round cell tumor (DSRCT) is an aggressive tumor that typically begins in the abdomen or pelvis.
+Considered a pediatric cancer, this rare type of soft tissue sarcoma is diagnosed in about 20 adolescents in the United States each year.
 The most common symptoms include pain or a mass in the abdomen.
-The origin of DSRCT in the body may not be known.

-Memorial Sloan Kettering physicians have led the field in developing treatment strategies for this disease, and have published the largest reports of patients treated with different methods, including chemotherapy, surgery, and radiation therapy.
-(2)
+In the years since, MSK’s Department of Pediatrics has cared for approximately 100 patients with DSRCT — more than any other hospital in the country.
+Our team has led the field in developing treatment strategies for this disease.
+We have also published the largest reports of patients treated with different methods, including chemotherapy, surgery, and radiation therapy.

-Because the disease can spread widely throughout the body, our experts often examine the bone marrow and perform imaging studies such as CT, MRI, and PET scans to determine how far the tumor has spread.
+The disease can spread widely throughout the body.
+Our experts often examine patients’ bone marrow and perform imaging studies — such as CT, MRI, and PET — to determine how far the cancer has spread.

-We are also investigating an innovative therapy that uses the 8H9 antibody to deliver radiation directly to tumor cells without damaging normal cells.
-A patient may qualify for this trial as part of initial therapy or if his or her cancer recurs.
+- We are also investigating an innovative therapy that uses the 8H9 antibody to deliver an extremely high dose of radiation directly to a tumor without damaging normal cells.
+Patients may qualify for this trial as part of their initial therapy or if their cancer recurs.

 MSK is deeply proud of our expertise in caring for young people with DSRCT and other very rare cancers.
 MSK’s Pediatrics team is hopeful that further research will improve outcomes and set new standards of care for patients — not just here at MSK but everywhere.